Introduction

 Aluminet effectively reduces temperatures by up to 10°F and can be used as a wind blocker in cold weather.

-This silver shade mesh has been used to protect crops in the greenhouse, shade animals and livestock, cool greenhouses and structures, and control light pollution in observatories.
+This silver shade mesh has been used to protect greenhouse crops, shade animals and livestock, cool greenhouses and structures, and control light pollution in observatories.

 Dr. Daniel H. Willits has studied at North Carolina State University (NCSU).